Disclosure: This post may contain affiliate links. Please see our full disclaimer to learn more.

 Let The Wedding Be Your Focus

 There is a ton of fun hustle and bustle surrounding your wedding.
 Obtaining your marriage license shouldn’t be a drag on your good time!
-Obtaining a marriage license in San Diego county might seem complicated if you’ve never done it before, but our Cactus Collective Weddings professionals are here to help with the information you need.
+Obtaining a marriage license in San Diego county or Las Vegas might seem complicated if you’ve never done it before, but our Cactus Collective Weddings professionals are here to help with the information you need.

 Download the Ultimate Destination Wedding Checklist for Couples